OpenCDSS/cdss-app-tstool-doc-dev/mkdocs-project/docs/software-design/plugin-project/plugin-project.md

 </p>**

 **<p style="text-align: center;">
-Project Properties - Eclipse Java Build Path (<a href="../images/new-project-6-eclipse-properties.png">see also the full-size image</a>)
+Project Properties - Eclipse Java Build Path (<a href="../images/new-project-6-eclipse-properties.png">see full-size image</a>)
 </p>**

 Change the ***Java Compiler*** tab settings to use JDK 8 compliance and workspace settings (double click on ***Java Compiler***).